mbaumer/us_hep_funding/docs/_states/KS.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  80  NSF MPS grants, totalling  $15,004,939.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+80 NSF MPS grants, totalling $15,004,939.00

                                                Amount ($)
 Institution
 UNIVERSITY OF KANSAS CENTER FOR RESEARCH, INC     9638181